CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-task-block-1.md

 ## Remarks

+### Waiting for a Task that has been cancelled

+If the [Task][Task Property] being waited on has already been cancelled or is cancelled whilst being waited on, this block will re-throw the cancellation exception.

-### Task throws an exception
+### Waiting for a Task that has thrown an exception

-If the [Task][Task Property] being waited on throws an exception during execution, this block will re-throw the exception.
+If the [Task][Task Property] being waited on has already thrown an exception during execution or throws an exception whilst being waited on, this block will re-throw the exception.

 [Task Property]: {{< ref "#task" >}}
 [Result Property]: {{< ref "#result" >}}